accelerate20000/VMemNet/README.md

     ../ground-truth_dev-set.csv
 ```
 ### Prepare keyframe
 The VMemNet needs keyframes to extract static local features.
-Modify the dataset path in the `video_frame_prepare.py` before running:
+You may need modify the dataset path in the `video_frame_prepare.py` before running:
 ```
 python video_frame_prepare.py
 ```